google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 clients.openWindow('https://developers.google.com/web/')
 ```

-We are calling event.waitUntil() again to ensure the browser doesn't terminate our service worker before our new window has been displayed.
+We are calling `event.waitUntil()` again to ensure the browser doesn't terminate our service worker before our new window has been displayed.

 #### Try it out

-Try triggering a push message in DevTools again and this click on the notification.
+Try triggering a push message in DevTools again and click on the notification.
 You'll now see the notification close and open a new tab.

 ## Sending push messages